For complete lists of research tools, see Research Tools by Subject

 Index covering the journal literature of the arts and humanities.
 Allows you to search for a topic, an author, or for articles that cite a known author or work.

 Searchable image collection covering the arts, architecture, humanities, and sciences.
 Includes access to the Archivision collections and Lafayette's own collection of images.
 Capabilities include: user-created image groups that can be easily shared with others, export to Powerpoint and OIV (Offline Image Viewer) presentation tools, image citation export, and mobile device accessibility.

-Searchable archive of research papers in the fields of physics, mathematics, nonlinear sciences, and computer sciences.
+Searchable archive of research papers in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.
 Hosted by Cornell University under an agreement with the National Science Foundation.

 Index of journals, conference proceedings and ebooks from the American Society of Mechanical Engineers.
 Contains full-text of all journals.